 The joint Mechatronics engineering degree is a unique educational opportunity in which students attend classes on the UNC Asheville campus, and distance education technology is used to deliver a portion of the engineering coursework from Raleigh by live, interactive connection.
 The Mechatronics curriculum combines the best that two nationally recognized universities have to offer.
 From NC State University comes the engineering component comprising course work from the Departments of Mechanical and Aerospace Engineering (MAE), Electrical and Computer Engineering (ECE) and Mechatronics.
 Hands-on laboratories are integral to the engineering course work.
 From the University of North Carolina at Asheville comes Humanities and Social Science component with a rich liberal arts foundation.
 Students earn a single joint degree from both institutions.

 Statics, Dynamics, Solid Mechanics, Thermodynamics, Principles of Automatic Control, Electric Circuits, Logic Design, Computer Programming, Linear Systems, Complex Digital Systems, Computer Control of Robots, Advanced Mechatronic Design Lab, Senior Design Project*

 *Teams of students experience mechatronics engineering design through the design and fabrication process with fundamentals of mechanical engineering and electrical and computer engineering.
-Recent projects have included a mechatronically-assisted electric bicycle, computer-controlled tracking solar energy system, a mechatronic system that lifts and tilts a person in a wheelchair so they can receive medical attention without the risk of patient transfer, and a solar steam generator.
+Recent projects have included a mechatronically-assisted electric bicycle, a computer-controlled tracking solar energy system, a mechatronic system that lifts and tilts a person in a wheelchair so they can receive medical attention without the risk of patient transfer, and a solar steam generator.
 Designed and built from the ground up, these types of activities provide real-life, hands-on applications of an interdisciplinary engineering education that emphasizes teamwork skills.
 Our Mechatronics Engineering laboratory activities create a venue for a spectrum of design work.
 Line-following robots, fighting battle-bots, robots that self-navigate through uneven terrain and other automated systems are a few of the recent class projects.
 In the Mechatronics Program, there is hands-on design or lab activity in almost every semester.

 - YouTube video-Project with Cisco